cria/openmodeller/README.txt

    the GBIF portal) and for environmental data.
 These data are hard to find (with high quality) and some times are enormous.

-c) Powerfull computers could be used to run heavy algorithms (like GARP) and that could also be done in parallel (clustering).
+c) Powerfull computers can be used to run heavy algorithms (like GARP) and that could also be done in parallel (clustering).

 CURRENT STATUS
 --------------

-- Core modelling interface implemented in c++ (control interface).
+- Core modelling interface implemented in ANSI C++ (control interface).
-- Algorithms dinamically loaded as separate c++ libraries (algorithm interface).
+- Algorithms dinamically loaded as separate C++ libraries (algorithm interface).
 - Simple command-line (console) interface.
-- SOAP interface prototype.
+- SOAP interface.
-- Desktop interface available as a plug-in to Quantum GIS.
+- Desktop interface (available in a separate package).

 LICENSE